 People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.

-A lymph node biopsy is needed for diagnosis.
+A lymph node and/or bone marrow biopsy are needed for diagnosis.

-Treatment may involve radiation therapy, chemotherapy, monoclonal antibodies, or a combination.
+Treatment may involve radiation therapy, chemotherapy, immunotherapy with monoclonal antibodies, or a combination.

 Most people are cured or survive for many years.

 (See also Overview of Lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more and Hodgkin Lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more .)